-Gaotu Techedu Inc., CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York
+GAOTU TECHEDU INC., CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York

-NEW YORK, Oct.
-28, 2021 /PRNewswire/ -- October 28, 2021 -Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Goldman Sachs Group Inc. ("Goldman Sachs") and Morgan Stanley ("Morgan Stanley"), on behalf of persons and entities that purchased or otherwise acquired American Depository Shares (ADS) of the company known as Gaotu Techedu Inc., ("Gaotu" or the "Company") (NYSE: GOTU), which was formerly known as GSX Techedu Inc., between March 22, 2021 and March 29, 2021, inclusive (the "Class Period").
+NEW YORK, Nov.
+4, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Goldman Sachs Group Inc. ("Goldman Sachs") and Morgan Stanley ("Morgan Stanley"), on behalf of persons and entities that purchased or otherwise acquired American Depository Shares (ADS) of the company known as Gaotu Techedu Inc., ("Gaotu" or the "Company") (NYSE: GOTU), which was formerly known as GSX Techedu Inc., between March 22, 2021 and March 29, 2021, inclusive (the "Class Period").

 All investors who purchased the ADS's of Gaotu Techedu Inc., and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.